 Baking with Beer: Sweet Treats

 Who said beer and desserts don’t mix?
 Adding beer to your sweet treats can give them a unique flavor boost.
+Yeast, a key ingredient in both beer and many baked goods, plays a crucial role in developing flavor and texture.
 Whether it’s the malty richness of stouts or the refreshing notes of lighter brews, beer can enhance your baked goods.

 Discover the unique flavors of desserts such as chocolate stout cupcakes and pumpkin ale bread pudding.